When debugging AI behaviors, one of the most useful console variables is ai_DebugDraw.

 Generally, it will look like this:

-There's a lot of information here, so here's how it is broken down:
+There's a lot of information here, so it's broken down below:

 A) REGENERATE COVER SURFACES - This means that the cover surfaces haven't been generated.
 If the game that you're working on supports cover surfaces, speak to a designer about this.